Ethiopia: Army chief shot during coup attempt, says PM | DW | 23.06.2019

 After reports of a coup attempt, the prime minister of Ethiopia has said the army chief of staff has been shot.
 Unknown elements reportedly attempted to topple a regional government.

-The chief of staff of Ethiopia's army was shot on Saturday, Prime MInister Abiy Ahmed announced on television, AFP news agency reported.
+Ethiopia's army chief of staff was shot, Prime Minister Abiy Ahmed announced on television early Sunday, AFP news agency reported.

-Seare Mekonnen, the professional head of the Ethiopian National Defense Force, took office in 2018.
-His condition is unknown.

-His shooting came amid reports of a failed uprising in the country's northern Amhara state.
-The federal government said unknown elements had unsuccessfully atempted to topple the regional government.

 Abiy Ahmed came to power a year ago in a country on the brink of collapse.
 Hailed as a great reformer by his supporters, Abiy's critics say he is not acting fast enough to turn the tide.
 (01.04.2019)